Mokpo: Disputes upon merge

 In 2004, civil groups promoted merging the three adjacent communities: Sinan, Muan and Mokpo.
 On 25 September 2009, the city council of Mokpo officially submitted a plan to merge into one central government, but the plan was voted down due to objections from the community.

 Population

 In 2007, the population of Mokpo had increased to 90,000 households, with an average of 2.7 people per household.
 The population density was the 10th highest in South Korea, and it was the second fastest-growing region (after Gyeonggi Province).
 In 2010, the Bank of Korea reported that the population of western South Jeolla province was declining due to several economic, social and educational issues.

+Mokpo's registered resident population recently fell below the 200,000 mark for the first time in over four decades.
+As of late May 2026, the official resident population of Mokpo City stands at 199,813 individuals across 102,520 households.
+This reflects a continued decline from the 202,003 residents recorded at the end of December 2025.
+The demographic drop is primarily driven by national low birth rates, population aging, and outward migration.
+In particular, nearby suburban developments in Muan county (such as Namak and Oryong new towns) have drawn residents away from Mokpo.
+Despite local government initiatives for urban renewal and regional development, curbing the outflow remains a primary challenge.

 Education

 One of the oldest elementary schools, Bukgyo, was established in 1897 for the aristocracy during the Joseon period, following Order No. 145 of Gojong.
 However, after its annexation by Japan, education in Mokpo was directed towards Japanese students.

 Mokpo Commercial High School opened in 1920 as the first secondary-level school.
 Its name was later changed to Jeonnam Jeil High School.
 Former president Kim Dae Jung graduated from Jeil.